 The extinguishers will be serviced and maintained as part of an annual contract.
 This contract will be monitored via the safety premises inspection.
-Any faults must be reported to the Executive Head Teacher for immediate remedial action.
+Any faults must be reported to the Executive Headteacher for immediate remedial action.
 Emergency evacuation notices are displayed in all classrooms.
-The Executive Head Teacher will ensure that these notices are displayed in a prominent position as part of the premises inspection.
+The Executive Headteacher will ensure that these notices are displayed in a prominent position as part of the premises inspection.

 Any pupil with special needs must be given special consideration by their class teacher as to whether or not a Personal Emergency Evacuation Plan (PEEP) is required.
-This will need to be devised with the Head of School, if the class teacher or SENCO identify a specific issue.
+This will need to be devised with the Executive Headteacher, if the class teacher or SENCO identify a specific issue.